starmaid/starmaid.github.io/blog/_drafts/windows-terminal-clients.md

 ## Windows Terminal

-Another tool that I didnt find out about until around when I learned about WSL, I was initially thinking this would be a gamechanger - and maybe it still will be.
+Another tool that I didnt find out about until around when I learned about WSL is Windows Terminal.
+This one isn't connecting to a different command set like the first three are, it's an emulator that does tabbing and theme management for the terminals you have already.
+I was initially thinking this would be a gamechanger - and maybe it still will be.
 As far as I can tell, there are two main things that this adds to the commandline experience on Windows:

 First, it allows tabbing of various other terminal instances.
 If you want to quickly open a powershell next to an Ubuntu, and then add a tab of Kali next to it, you can easily switch between the three of them.
 I might simply prefer having three separate windows open, but if you like the the tabbed workflow then this is a totally cool addition.